-If you live in university halls of residence, or in a house where everyone is classed as a full-time student for Council Tax purposes, you’ll be exempt from paying any Council Tax.
+Students are exempt from paying any Council Tax if they live in university halls of residence, or in a house where everyone is classed as a full-time student.

 The rules are different if you live with someone who is not a full-time student – but your household could still get a discount.

 Exemption from Council Tax

 A place that is only occupied by full-time students is exempt from Council Tax.
 So if you live in university halls - or a house where everyone is a full-time student - you shouldn’t receive a Council Tax bill.